Musa acuminata: Subspecies

+Distribution

-DistributionMusa acuminata is native to the biogeographical region of Malesia and most of mainland Indochina.Musa acuminata favors wet tropical climates in contrast to the hardier Musa balbisiana, the species it hybridized extensively with to provide almost all modern cultivars of edible bananas.
+Musa acuminata is native to the biogeographical region of Malesia and most of mainland Indochina.

+M. acuminata favors wet tropical climates in contrast to the hardier M. balbisiana, the species it hybridized extensively with to provide almost all modern cultivars of edible bananas.
 Subsequent spread of the species outside of its native region is thought to be purely the result of human intervention.
 Early farmers introduced M. acuminata into the native range of M. balbisiana resulting in hybridization and the development of modern edible clones.

 AAB cultivars were spread from somewhere around the Philippines about 4 kya (2000 BCE) and resulted in the distinct banana cultivars known as the Maia Maoli or Popoulo group bananas in the Pacific islands.
 They may have been introduced as well to South America during Precolumbian times from contact with early Polynesian sailors, although evidence of this is debatable.

-Westward spread included Africa which already had evidence of Musa acuminata × Musa balbisiana hybrid cultivation from as early as 1000 to 400 BCE.
+Westward spread included Africa which already had evidence of M. acuminata × M. balbisiana hybrid cultivation from as early as 1000 to 400 BCE.
 They were probably introduced first to Madagascar from Indonesia.

 From West Africa, they were introduced to the Canary islands by the Portuguese in the 16th century, and from there were introduced to Hispaniola (modern Haiti and the Dominican Republic) in 1516.

 Ecology

 Wild Musa acuminata is propagated sexually by seeds or asexually by suckers.
 Edible parthenocarpic cultivars are usually cultivated by suckers in plantations or cloned by tissue culture.
-Seeds are also still used in research for developing new cultivars.Musa acuminata is a pioneer species.
+Seeds are also still used in research for developing new cultivars.

+M. acuminata is a pioneer species.
 It rapidly exploits newly disturbed areas, like areas recently subjected to forest fires.
 It is also considered a 'keystone species' in certain ecosystems, paving the way for greater wildlife diversity once they have established themselves in an area.
-It is particularly important as a food source for wildlife due to its rapid regeneration.Musa acuminata bears flowers that by their very structure, makes it difficult to self-pollinate.
+It is particularly important as a food source for wildlife due to its rapid regeneration.

+M. acuminata bears flowers that by their very structure, makes it difficult to self-pollinate.
 It takes about four months for the flowers to develop into fruits, with the fruit clusters at the bases ripening sooner than those at the tip.

 A large variety of wildlife feeds on the fruits.
 These include frugivorous bats, birds, squirrels, tree shrews, civets, rats, mice, monkeys, and apes.
 These animals are also important for seed dispersal.

 Mature seeds germinate readily 2 to 3 weeks after sowing.
 Unsprouted, they can remain viable from a few months to two years of storage.
 Nevertheless, studies show that clone plantlets are much more likely to survive than seedlings germinated from seeds.